-Payables and deferred revenue - The increase is due to additional payables resulting from the significant capital programme completed near year-end.
+Payables and deferred revenue - The increase is due to additional payables resulting from the significant capital programme completed.

 Total borrowings - The overall lower borrowings is due to a higher payables balance at year end.

 Derivative financial instruments - The lower derivative liability is due to the increase in long term interest rates.